 UK Visa Refusal Email vs Refusal Letter — Different Documents

-UKVI sends a decision notification email when a decision has been made — but the email itself does not state whether the visa was approved or refused.
-The email is a neutral notification triggering passport collection (out-of-country) or directing the applicant to the UKVI online account (in-country).
-The actual decision is revealed only by the refusal letter (with the returned passport) or the decision letter in the UKVI online account.
-Do not assume refusal from receiving an email — wait for the physical passport return or online account access.
+UKVI sends a decision notification email when a decision has been made — but it does not state whether the visa was approved or refused.
+It is a neutral notification triggering passport collection (out-of-country) or directing the applicant to the UKVI online account (in-country).
+The actual decision is revealed only by the refusal letter (with the returned passport) or the decision letter in the online account.
+Do not assume refusal from an email — wait for the passport return or online account access.

 The Decision Communication Sequence

-- Step 1 — Decision email: UKVI sends an email (and sometimes SMS) confirming that a decision has been made on the application.
-The email is neutral — does not state approval or refusal
+• Step 1 — Decision email: UKVI sends an email (and sometimes SMS) confirming a decision has been made, typically within the published processing time after biometrics.
+The email is neutral — it does not state approval or refusal

 Lost Your UK Visa Refusal Letter?
 How to Get a Copy